 Location Program/Unit Conclusions ALL Schedule development: The course offerings were analyzed looking at the number of closed sections, hits after classes closed, and enrollment effeciency.
-Based on that data we came to the following conclusions: More Speech 1A and Media 4 classes are needed.
-However, due to the district's decision to reduce course offerings, we were not able to add sections for the Fall 2016 semester.
-We are hoping this will change soon.
-We also identified a need to add more Comm classes.
-We added a second Comm 10 in the fall and both filled quickly.
-We also concluded that Media 13 was not enrolling effectively at Petaluma and made the decision to offer the class once per year on that campus.
-We converted it to a Media 22 class which we believe will better meet student demand.
-ALL There is a need to add more Journalism classes and to hire adjunct to teach these courses.
+Based on that data we came to the following conclusions: 1) Add one more of each Communication Course (Comm 5, 7, 6 and 10), 2) Add more Media 4 sections 3) Add more Speech 1A sections.
+These changes are reflected in the Fall 2017 schedule.
+ALL There is a need to add more Journalism classes and to hire adjuncts to teach these courses.
 Anne Belden is the only Journalism instructor which puts us on tenuous ground when she leaves on sabbatical, has family issues requiring her to miss days or just gets ill.
 ALL 2.3e.
 Our department really has a need for a hybrid Media-Journalism instructor as well as a second Co-director of Forensics.
-ALL Our facilities requests are in limbo given that Burbank is being remodeled over the next two years.
-In the short run, we need temporary space that matches what we are losing in Burbank.
-In the long run, we want to see the Communication Studies program united in the new Barnett building.
 ALL